openflighthpc/flight-metal-server/docs/routes.md

 *SYNTAX:*
 ```
-GET /dhcp-hosts/:subnet/:name
+GET /dhcp-hosts/:subnet.:name
 Content-Type: application/vnd.api+json
 Accept: application/vnd.api+json
 Authorization: Bearer <jwt>
 ```

+### Create

+TBA

-### Create and Update
+### Update

-Dhcp hosts entries are created and updated using the same route.
-The `payload` attribute must contain the content of the uploaded file.

-This will trigger the `DHCP` server to be restarted.
-See [restarting dhcp](restarting_dhcp.md) for further details.
+Updates the DHCP host file with the new file content given by the required `payload` attribute.

+*BUG*: Currently this path will create hosts that do not exist.
+This will be fixed in future release.

 *SYNTAX:*
 ```
-PATCH /dhcp-hosts/:subnet/:name
+PATCH /dhcp-hosts/:subnet.:name
 Content-Type: application/vnd.api+json
 Accept: application/vnd.api+json
 Authorization: Bearer <jwt>